Bladder doesn't work. How does the bladder work?

 The bladder has 2 functions:

-• it accumulates urine (reservoir function);
+• it stores urine (reservoir function);

-• takes her out of human body(evacuation function).
+• takes her out human body(evacuation function).

 Bladder diseases